Operating Principles, Culture, and the Nexer Experience

 - Historically, healthtech has not been an attractive place to work for ambitious talent.

-- “The system,” - EHR vendors, insurance carriers, pharmacy chains, and any entity that holds consumer data - is resistant to change.
+- “The system,” - Nearly all EHR vendors, insurance carriers, pharmacy chains, and any entity that holds consumer data - is resistant to change.

 Our short term challenges:

 - Keeping customers insanely happy.

 - Growing our customer and revenue base quickly, month by month.

 Executing with urgency is how we are going to accelerate innovation in healthcare.
 From 2020 to the end of 2022, we went from 5 people to nearly 300 people, $4M in funding to $176M in funding, and $18M valuation to $1B.
 We are keeping a similar pace of doubling year over year and are delivering value to customers across the healthcare ecosystem.

 To achieve our lofty goals and propel our growth forward, each of our actions and decisions stem from seven core operating principles:

 - Solve the customer’s problems, not yours